 Steel hull structures, ballast tanks, and other tanks are often exposed to seawater and the marine environment.
-They are known to be most susceptible to corrosion and are often the main concern regarding corrosion.
-But it is important to also keep the focus on external areas such as decks and superstructures.
+They are most susceptible to corrosion and are often the primary concern regarding corrosion.
+But it is crucial to also focus on external areas such as decks and superstructures.

-It is important to select a cost-effective corrosion protection system.
+It is essential to select a cost-effective corrosion protection system.
 Usually based on a combination of corrosion margins, coatings systems, and cathodic protection.